-

 Are residents provided with food? +

-Every resident is provided a food stipend that is connected to their ID badge.
-It works at all the cafeterias on campus, as well as the on-campus Subway, Freshen Yogurt, and Starbucks.
+During the weekdays, residents have access to the Doctor’s Lounge which provides food free of charge.
+For call and weekends, residents have a generous meal allowance that is connected to their ID badge.
+It works at all the cafeterias on campus, as well as the on-campus Subway and Starbucks.

 FREQUENCY ASKED QUESTIONS